 Our Commitment to Diversity & Inclusion

-- Diverse student and staff representation from both domestic and international communities.
+- Strive for equitable representation of students and staff from both domestic and international communities

-- Inclusivity of all students and staff who identify as part of the LGBTQ+ community.
+- Embrace students and staff of all genders and those who identify as part of the LGBTQ+ community

 To read more about The York School's strategic plan, please click below: